What if GW190425 did not produce a black hole promptly?: Fast Radio Bursts

 For FRB pulses that are produced at inner regions to be observed, both of the ejecta and nebula should be optically thin to scattering or absorption effects that can suppress the radio signal.
-The optical depth for free-free absorption in the merger ejecta,
+The optical depth for free-free absorption in the merger ejecta is given by \citep{Murase:2016ysq}

-should be sufficiently small.
+and should be sufficiently small.
 Here $n_{\rm i,ej}$ is the number density of ions in the ejecta and $\bar{Z}$ is the average charge of the nuclei.
 Similarly, the optical depth for synchrotron absorption in the nebula,